Capleugh/monster_shop_solo/README.md

 ![alt text](https://github.com/DavidBarriga-Gomez/monster_shop_part_1/blob/refactor/readme/visitor_checkout.png)

 ### Default Users
 * Default users are essentially consumers who are registered and logged in to the site.
+This type of user is created by a visitor registering for an account.

 #### Permissions
 * Includes all permissions as a visitor